 Expand, broaden, and enrich the public’s knowledge and aesthetic appreciation of Black literature by people of the African Diaspora.

-The COVID-19 Writers Project captures the viewpoint of the coronavirus pandemic from inside the virus’s hotspot—NYC—while examining the extent to which health outcomes are impacted by socioeconomics, education, and race.
-NOTE: Thank you to all who attended this powerful event.
-In case you missed it, you can watch the reply on our YouTube channel.
+The COVID-19 Writers Project captured the viewpoint of the coronavirus pandemic from inside the virus’s hotspot—NYC—while examining the extent to which health outcomes are impacted by socioeconomics, education, and race.
+This event is part of the monthly John Oliver Killens Reading Series.

-NOTE: Thank you to all who made this a successful event!
-In case you missed it, highlights are coming soon to YouTube!
+Thank you to all who made this a successful event!

-The Center for Black Literature presents renowned hip hop artist and activist Talib Kweli in conversation with Akiba Solomon, senior editor at The Marshall Project, about his book Vibrate Higher: A Rap Story (MCD, 2021).
+The Center for Black Literature presented the renowned hip hop artist and activist Talib Kweli in conversation with Akiba Solomon, senior editor at The Marshall Project, about his new book Vibrate Higher: A Rap Story.
+This event was a part of our monthly John Oliver Killens Reading Series.
+Watch the replay!

 Experience the #WritersOnWriting Radio Program